jprjr/mpd-visualizer/README.md

 Hopefully, you can just type `make` and compile `mpd-visualizer`

+If you need to customize your compiler, cflags, ldflags, etc copy `config.mak.dist` to `config.mak` and edit as-needed.

 ## What happens

 When `mpd-visualizer` starts up, it will start reading in audio from the MPD FIFO.
 As